ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #produce_data_cli}
 {: cli}

-You can use the {{site.data.keyword.messagehub}}Kafka console producer tool to produce data.
+You can use the {{site.data.keyword.messagehub}} Kafka console producer tool to produce data.
 The console tools are in the `bin` directory of your Kafka client download, which you can download from [Apache Kafka downloads](http://kafka.apache.org/downloads){: external}.

 You must provide a list of brokers (using the BOOTSTRAP_ENDPOINTS property) and SASL credentials.
 To provide the SASL credentials to this tool, create a properties file based on the following example: